Ice Arena Wales: Construction

 Cardiff Council had named the operator Planet Ice as the company they had chosen to build a new ice rink to replace the Cardiff Arena, which is a temporary structure in the Cardiff International Sports Village.
 Work was due to begin in early 2011, subject to planning, with the ice arena to be completed by February 2012.
 Planet Ice would have run the rink as well as design and build it.

 However, by July 2011, Cardiff Council said in statement "We were unable to find the comfort that we required from them to show the ice rink would now be progressed.
 As a result, it is being recommended that the executive cancels the current tender.
 Instead it is proposed to deliver a new ice arena, as a priority, within a new waterfront tender which would go out this summer."
 The contract to build the arena was eventually won by the Wigan-based developers, Greenbank Partnerships.
-The cost of the arena is approximately £16 - £17 million and will form part of a larger £250M development, which will include a 32-storey indoor ski slope which will contain a hotel and apartments, and viewing platform.
-The development will also contain cafes, shops, office space, apartments and townhouses.
+The cost of the arena was approximately £16 - £17 million and was meant to form part of a larger £250M development, including a 32-storey indoor ski slope, a hotel and apartments, and viewing platform, but much of this was later cancelled.